-- i.
-See supra Part VII.A.1.; ¶¶ 359-360. - 373.2.
+i.
+See supra Part VII.A.1.; ¶¶ 359-360.

+373.2.
 Second, Dean Schmalensee is wrong when he argues that whatever actions Microsoft took to harm competition in the browser market could not maintain Microsoft's monopoly because there are many other threats to Microsoft's operating system monopoly (Schmalensee Dir. ¶ 627).

 373.2.1.
-Microsoft maintains its monopoly by reducing the probability that the most likely threats will come to pass; that is precisely what is has done in browsers.
+Microsoft maintains its monopoly by reducing the probability that the most likely threats will come to pass; that is precisely what it has done in browsers.

-- i.
-See supra Part V.G.1.; ¶ 298; Part II.B.3.b.(2); ¶ 27. - 373.2.2.
-Microsoft, through its predatory conduct to thwart the browser threat and its increasing control over standards, will gain a reputation as a predator and deter other threats from arising. - i.
-See infra Part VII.D.2-3; ¶¶ 402-403. - b.
-Dean Schmalensee's conclusion that Microsoft's practices did not have a material impact on Netscape or other browser rivals is unreliable because it rests on flawed methodology and unreliable MDC survey data - 374.
-Dean Schmalensee further argues that Microsoft's practices did not significantly impact browser rivals because Netscape's share, he says, declined only 5% from early 1996 to late 1998 (Schmalensee Dir.
+i.
+See supra Part V.G.1.; ¶ 298; Part II.B.3.b.(2); ¶ 27.

+373.2.2.
+Microsoft, through its predatory conduct to thwart the browser threat and its increasing control over standards, will gain a reputation as a predator and deter other threats from arising.

+i.
+See infra Part VII.D.2-3; ¶¶ 402-403.

+b.
+Dean Schmalensee's conclusion that Microsoft's practices did not have a material impact on Netscape or other browser rivals is unreliable because it rests on flawed methodology and unreliable MDC survey data argument is badly flawed.

+374. Dean Schmalensee further argues that Microsoft's practices did not significantly impact browser rivals because Netscape's share, he says, declined only 5% from early 1996 to late 1998 (Schmalensee Dir.
 Exec.
 Sum. ¶ 16; Schmalensee, 1/19/99pm, at 60:12-23).

+This
-This argument is badly flawed. - 374.1.
-First, Dean Schmalensee's focus on the decline in Netscape's share over time (Schmalensee Dir. ¶ 538) does not properly capture the exclusionary impact of Microsoft's practices.

-374.1.1.
-Because Microsoft can maintain its monopoly simply by denying rivals a substantial share of browsers, the actual decline in Netscape's share is not itself important.
+374.1.
+First, Dean Schmalensee's focus on the decline in Netscape's share over time rivals a substantial share of browsers, the actual decline in Netscape's share is not itself important.
 What matters is whether Microsoft, by increasing Internet Explorer's share or otherwise, prevents Netscape or another browser from itself obtaining and maintaining a large enough share to become a viable alternative platform.